-During 2021, Gerdau's contribution to the Gerdau Plan with respect to the executive officers amounted to R\$ 1,9 million to the Defined Contribution Plan.
+During 2022, Gerdau's contribution to the Gerdau Plan with respect to the executive officers amounted to R\$ 1,9 million to the Defined Contribution Plan.
 This sum includes only that portion of contributions for executives who do not currently receive retirement benefits.
 These benefits are in no way different from those offered to the other employees of the Company.

 On April 30, 2003, Gerdau's shareholders approved a new compensation program for strategic employees in the Company known as the Long-Term Incentive Program.
 This program foresees the grant of options of the Company's Preferred Shares, on an annual basis, representing 20% of the annual base salary of each executive and, for the Directors and Executive Offices, an additional entrance bonus equivalent to 30% of the annual salary which latter was eliminated as of April 28, 2005.
 From 2005 on, in order to align their potential total compensation to market measures, the Board members were granted a number of shares representing 120% of their base salary.
 This modification of the long-term incentive program was approved by the Compensation and Succession Committee in February 2006.
 In 2007, the Compensation and Succession Committee approved a change in the grant to the Chief Executive Officer (CEO) and the Chief Operating Officer (COO) to the equivalent of 50% of their annual base salaries.
-In order to align the potential total compensation to market measures, the Compensation and Succession Committee officer (CEO) and the Chief Operating Officer (COO) a change to the grant to 75% and then to 120% of their annual base salaries and to the Vice-Presidents to 30% and then to 40%.
-In order to align the potential total compensation to market measures of the Chief Executive Officer (CEO) to the equivalent of 150% of his annual base salary.
-Board Members up to 100% and CFO to 50%.
-In order to adapt market references and new indicators, in 2020 the 20% readjustment in the previous target was approved, establishing observation parameters for the granting of shares or options, which vary between 12% and 180% of the eligible annual base salary, level hierarchical level and location.
+In order to align the potential total compensation to market measures, the Compensation and Succession Committee approved in 2013, to the Chief Executive Officer (CEO) and the Chief Operating Officer (COO) a change to the grant to 75% and then to 120% of their annual base salaries and to the Vice-Presidents to 30% and then to 40%.
+In order to align the potential total compensation to market, the Compensation and Succession Committee approved a change to 2018 in the grant to the Chief Executive Officer (CEO) to the equivalent of 150% of his annual base salary, Board Members up to 100% and CFO to 50%.
+In order to align therefore, and new indicators, in 2020 the 20% readjustment in the previous target was approved, establishing observation parameters for the granting of shares or options, which vary between 12% and 180% of the eligible annual base salary, level hierarchical level and location.